voximity/OnePlat.DiceNotation/README.md

 To build the source code, please read [Building Code](BuildProject.md) page.

 # Installation
+This library is a NuGet package so it is easy to add to your project.
 To install these packages into your solution, you can use the Package Manager.
 In PM, please use the following commands:
 ```
 PM > Install-Package OnePlat.DiceNotation -Version 1.0.3
 ```